Curriculum - MIT GradEl

 6.S640 Unpacking Impact: Transforming Research into Real-World Solutions Spring

-6.S650 Innovating for Improvement Fall
+TBA Innovating for Improvement TBA

-6.S660 Engineering Leadership Practicum TBA
+TBA Engineering Leadership Practicum TBA

 * Required to earn the certificate